Interpol head warns of London Olympic cheats

 Noble said the greatest problem was competitors rigging part of events.

-Cricket has been a high-profile victim of "spot fixing" in Britain with three Pakistan test players jailed by a London court in November for rigging parts of a match against England in 2010.
+Cricket has been a high-profile victim of this so-called "spot fixing" in Britain with three international Pakistan players jailed by a London court in November for rigging parts of a match against England in 2010.

 Earlier this month, an English domestic cricketer also pleaded guilty to taking money in order to bowl badly in a televised game.